Experiential Learning Depot

 Experiential learning resources for the innovative educator

 How do you engage students at the end of the year?
-Ahhhh one of life's biggest questions!
+Ahhhh…one of teaching’s biggest questions.

 Grab Your copy Now

-The end of the school year is among us, and everyone is tired (me 🙋♀️).
+The end of the school year is upon us, and everyone is tired (me 🙋♀️).
 You're tired, your students are tired.

-Testing season is wrapping up, some students are studying for finals or completing big projects.
-Others are helping prepare for end of the year events such as prom or graduation.
+Testing season is wrapping up, and some students are studying for finals or completing big projects.
+Others are helping prepare for end-of-the-year events such as prom or graduation.

 Let's face it.
 It's a lot.
 Implementing